King Kong Bundy: Early career (1981–1985)

 Pallies was trained to wrestle by Larry Sharpe at the "Monster Factory" in Bellmawr, New Jersey.
 He debuted on March 7, 1981, wrestling for the World Wrestling Federation under the ring name "Chris Canyon".
 His first victory was against Strong Kobayashi in WWF on July 10, 1981.
 In the early years of his career, he also used the name "Chris Cannon".

 In 1982, Pallies relocated to Texas, where he joined the World Class Championship Wrestling.
 He was developed by the Von Erich family as the babyface "Big Daddy Bundy" (after Shirley Crabtree's "Big Daddy" moniker), wearing blue jeans with a rope belt, but turned heel following a dispute with the Von Erich Family, and was recruited by "Playboy" Gary Hart and dramatically reintroduced as "King Kong Bundy", with the "Big Daddy" portion of his moniker replaced by the name of cinematic monster King Kong, wearing the black singlet for the first time to signify his change.
 He lost his hair during the feud, adding to his signature look.
 Bundy was Fritz Von Erich's opponent for Fritz's 1982 retirement match at the Fritz Von Erich Retirement Show held at the Texas Stadium.

-He also competed in various territories such as the American Wrestling Association and Georgia Championship Wrestling where he teamed with the Masked Superstar to defeat his former stablemates the Road Warriors for the NWA National Tag Team Championship.
+Bundy also competed in various territories such as the American Wrestling Association and Georgia Championship Wrestling where he teamed with Masked Superstar to defeat his former stablemates the Road Warriors for the NWA National Tag Team Championship.
 He also had a tendency to demand a five-count (as opposed to the usual three count) for pinfalls whenever he dominated his opponent in a squash match, a gimmick he began while wrestling for Mid-South Wrestling.
-During this time Bundy also wrestled in Memphis often teaming with Rick Rude and Jim Neidhart against opponents such as Jerry Lawler.
+During this time Bundy also wrestled in Memphis, Tennessee often teaming with Rick Rude and Jim Neidhart against opponents such as Jerry Lawler.